Authentic Brands Group

-Authentic Brands Group LLC (ABG) is an American brand management company headquartered in New York City.
-Its holdings include various apparel, athletics, and entertainment brands, which it partners with other companies to license and merchandise.
-ABG owns more than 50 consumer brands, as well as the likeness rights or estates of celebrities, including Muhammad Ali, Elvis Presley, and Marilyn Monroe.
+Authentic Brands Group LLC (Authentic) is an American sports, media, entertainment and lifestyle platform headquartered in New York City.
+Its holdings include various fashion, athletics, and entertainment brands, which it licenses to operating partners around the world.
+Authentic owns more than 50 consumer brands, as well as the likeness rights or estates of celebrities, including Muhammad Ali, Elvis Presley, and Marilyn Monroe.
+The CEO of Authentic Brands Group is Matt Maddox.
+The founder and Executive Chairman of Authentic Brands Group is Jamie Salter.

 History

 Origins and early work

+The company was founded in 2010 by Jamie Salter, a Canadian entrepreneur known for founding, acquiring and building brand companies.
+Before launching Authentic, Salter co-founded Ride Inc., a snowboard company that became publicly traded on Nasdaq in 1994.
+He later was CEO of Hilco Consumer Capital, a business focused on acquiring and restructuring consumer brands.

-The company was founded in 2010 by Jamie Salter, after he stepped down as CEO of Hilco Consumer Capital, a company that was involved in the restructuring of struggling consumer brands (such as Bombay Company and Polaroid Corporation).
-Salter invested US$250 million in the new venture, and the majority of the equity was sold to Leonard Green & Partners.
-Two of ABG's first major purchases were the clothing brands Silver Star and Tapout.
+After leaving Hilco Capital in 2010, Jamie co-founded Authentic Brands Group.The majority of the equity was sold to Leonard Green & Partners, who invested $250 million in the new venture.
+Two of Authentic's first major purchases were the clothing brands Silver Star and Tapout.
 In January 2011, Authentic Brands Group acquired rights to the likeness of Marilyn Monroe.